elleem/data-structures-and-algorithms/sorting/comparisons/README.md

 sort by year

-time:  O(n log n) due to lambda function extracting the year and title for each movie in the dictionary, where n is the number of movies.
+time:  O(n log n) due to sorted comparing between the year and title for each movie in the dictionary, where n is the number of movies.

-space: O(n) we store all the movies in teh sorted movies to output the resulting list of titles
+space: O(n) we store all the movies in the sorted movies to output the resulting list of titles

 sort by title

-time:
+time: O(n log n) due sorted, where n is the number of movies.

-space:
+space: O(n) we store all the movies in the sorted movies to output the resulting list of titles